 All of these statistics help you gain a basic understanding of your website’s performance.
 But knowing how many visitors are coming to your site might not be helpful in a true website performance assessment.
 To get a better perspective, you’ll need to dig deeper and ask some probing questions.

-Before you engage in any kind of website performance monitoring, your first step should be to identify your website’s primary purpose.
+Before you engage in any kind of website performance monitoring, your first step should be to identify your website’s primary purpose or goal.
 The purpose may very well be to attract as many visitors as possible, in which case the basic statistics could tell you almost everything you need to know.

 However, most businesses are concerned with another primary goal: turning a profit.
-So the real question is not how many visitors are coming to your site, but how is your website contributing to the overall growth of your business and revenue?
+So the real question is not how many visitors are coming to your site, but how is your website contributing to your business’s revenue?
 Are the visitors who are finding their way to your site looking for what you offer?
 When they get to your site, are they responding to your call to action (clicking on a link, subscribing, or making a purchase)?

 Let’s say you’re a makeup artist who provides services for bridal parties.
 In your bio, you’ve stated “I started learning how to apply makeup when I was nine years old.
 My mom was a beautician, and she always let me experiment with her cosmetics.”